RasPatrick55-dev/JBRAVO_Screener/docs/Ranking.md

 4. If a drawdown of `drawdown_threshold` (defaults to the hit threshold) occurs first, or the horizon expires without a hit, mark the row as a miss.

-The evaluator emits `data/ranker_eval/YYYY-MM-DD.json` containing a compact summary with:
+Running `scripts/ranker_eval.py` over the rolling history of labels produces a compact nightly summary at `ranker_eval/summary.json` alongside a decile breakdown stored as `ranker_eval/deciles_YYYY-MM-DD.csv`.
+The JSON payload
+includes:

 - metadata fields (`generated_at_utc`, `window_days`, `label_horizon_days`,
   thresholds, evaluated population)